SchlossLab/Schloss_ReproComment_mBio_2016/submission/manuscript.md

 ## Threats to reproducibility

 **Definitions.** One of the struggles in discussing reproducibility, replicability, and the factors that can limit them, is agreeing upon how they should be defined.
 The AAM report used the term reproducibility where others would use replicability (i.e. the ability to generate the same results after repeating the experiment independently of the first) [@Leek2015, @Patil2016, @Goodman2016].
 The most widely used definitions are that reproducibility is the ability to regenerate a result when given the same dataset and data analysis workflow whereas replicability is the ability to produce a consistent result with an independent experiment asking the same scientific question [@Leek2015].
-A similar framework has been proposed in which the same or different system or cohort are used and when the same or different methods are used (Figure 1) [@Whitaker2017].
+A similar framework has been proposed in which the same or different system or cohort are used and when the same or different methods are used (Table 1) [@Whitaker2017].
 This second framework highlights attempts to determine whether a result is robust to differences in methods or generalizable to different datasets that may have been collected under different conditions.
 Aside from issues of sloppiness, bias, and fraud, it is scientifically valuable to consider what factors threaten each of the quadrants in this framework.
 Whether a result holds up is not just a product of rigorous scientific practice, but also a product of stochastic forces [@Patil2016].
 Furthermore, I emphatically agree that most research is exploratory and that scientists, editors, and funding agencies generally lack the will or ability to confirm previous studies via independent replications or attempts to generalize results in other model systems or human populations [@Casadevall2016; @Davies2016; @Collins2014].
 Finally, just because a result is reproducible or even generalizable does not guarantee that the result is correct [@Leek2015].
 Science is hard and failure to support an earlier observation does not indicate a failure, but a success of the scientific method.

 **An example.** Several research groups, including mine [@Sze2016], have attempted to validate the result that obese individuals were more likely to have lower bacterial diversity and higher abundances of *Bacteroidetes* and lower abundances of *Firmicutes* in their feces [@Walters2014; @Finucane2014].
 The original observation was published in 2008 using 16S rRNA gene sequencing and engendered much enthusiasm for the role of the microbiome in human health [@Turnbaugh2008].
 Although the original study was performed using poorly reported data curation methods, we and others were able to independently obtain the same results as the original study when using the same dataset.
-The original result can thus be considered reproducible by the rubric in Figure 1.
+The original result can thus be considered reproducible by the key in Table 1.
 However, when we used the same methods with 9 other datasets, we failed to replicate the result.
 Similarly, other groups have failed to replicate the original result with their own data analysis workflows.
 This failure to replicate the original result may be due to methodological differences across the replicating studies, differences in study populations, or statistical variation.
 It is worth noting that those involved in the original Turnbaugh study pursued multiple approaches to better understand the question of whether the microbiota is important in obesity.
 They initially sought microbiome-based signatures using mouse models [@Turnbaugh2006, @Ley2005].
 They observed stark differences in the microbiota of genetically lean and obese mice and that the microbiota of obese mice could transmit the propensity to gain weight to wild type germ free mice [@Turnbaugh2006].
 In a human cohort, they generated multiple datasets from the same cohort that each reflected different regions of the 16S rRNA gene.
 In obese individuals, they observed reduced diversity and relative abundance of *Bacteroidetes* [@Turnbaugh2008].
 They also used shotgun metagenomic sequencing to postulate the enrichment of carbohydrate processing genes in obese individuals [@Turnbaugh2008].
 In a smaller cohort study, although the subjects' diversity remained constant, there was the predicted increase in *Bacteroidetes* as subjects lost weight [@Ley2006].
 Although each part of their approach had significant weaknesses including methodological biases and underpowered experimental designs, their results supported the hypothesis that there were microbial signatures associated with obesity.
 Their overall conclusion appears to have been robust within this cohort.
 The inability to replicate these results in other cohorts indicated the conclusions were not generalizable.

 **Reproducibility.** Threats to reproducibility are some of the most fundamental and easiest to lay fault on the original investigators.
 If a result cannot be reproduced, then it is difficult to have confidence that it can be replicated or generalized.
 Thus the ability to reproduce a result is critical.